 OUR ETHICAL POLICY

 We use high-quality natural fabrics and our style-focused ‘wardrobe treasures’ are designed to be worn for years.
 We produce limited runs to minimise waste and work with a small, second generation family run factory in Mumbai that prioritises the fair pay and treatment of workers in a safe working environment.

 We use digital printing methods because this reduces water waste as the fabric doesn’t need as many wash/rinse cycles and there are no screens or colorant baths that require cleaning.

 Forthcoming collections will include some dresses designed in collaboration with artists in Jaipur using sustainable fabrics as part of our goal to bring T&H in harmony with the planet.
-For Fall 21 we will also be working with artist and print maker, Tazelaar Stevenson on a limited edition range of t-shirts and sweatshirts designed and produced in the UK.

 ABOUT THE FOUNDERS